OpenBB-finance/OpenBB/website/content/terminal/portfolio/portfolio_optimization/_index.md

 geekdocCollapseSection: true
 ---

-The terminal has incorporated PyPortfolioOpt.
+The terminal has incorporated Riskfolio-Lib.
 Refer to the documentation here: <http://riskfolio-lib.readthedocs.io/>

 ```text
 Portfolio Optimization: